axibase/charts-language-service/src/resources/descriptions.md

 ## icon

 Name of the icon displayed in the cell.
+Refer to [Blueprint](https://blueprintjs.com/docs/versions/1/#core/icons) icons.

 ## iconalertexpression